This week our Spring CSA members are receiving their first round of fresh herbs: chives, cilantro, and oregano. Yay!

 - Know the type of herb you’re storing.
 There are two basic categories of herbs: soft (tender leaves and stems) and hard (woody leaves and stems).
 Cilantro falls into the soft category, and chives and oregano into the hard.

 - Storing soft herbs.
 Common soft herbs include basil, cilantro, dill, mint, and parsley.
-These herbs are best stored upright in a glass of water, following these steps:
+These herbs are best stored upright in a glass of water in the fridge, following these steps:

 - Trim the ends.